ratchetphp/Ratchet/README.md

 #Ratchet

-A PHP 5.3 (PSR-0 compliant) component library for serving sockets and building socket based applications.
+A PHP 5.3 (PSR-0) component library for serving sockets and building socket based applications.
 Build up your application through simple interfaces using the decorator and command patterns.
 Re-use your application without changing any of its code just by combining different components.